Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - NEVER switch the active branch unless the user explicitly tells you to do so!

 ## Subagents
-- Always spawn ALL your subagents with the gpt-5.6 (Sol) model on "max" reasoning effort.
+- Always spawn ALL your subagents with the gpt-5.6 (Sol) model on "xhigh" reasoning effort.
 - Always spawn ALL your subagents with a CLEAN context (do not give them your context), so they have a clean context for doing their task in the best possible way.
 - Since you spawn subagents without context, make sure to properly explain everything important to them, because they do not have your memories.